MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 • Pack with airport security in mind: Liquids, cosmetics, and sealed tax-free bags should be packed carefully before departure.

-• Bring a foldable tote: A sturdy reusable bag makes it easier to carry smaller items, even if you also buy plastic bags at checkout.
+• Bring a foldable tote: A sturdy reusable bag makes it easier to carry smaller items, even if you also buy bags at checkout.

 • Be careful with photos: Avoid photographing staff, other shoppers, or restricted areas inside the store.